-Interactions with other medicinal products and other forms of interaction
+4.5 Interaction with other medicinal products and other forms of interaction

-Given the primary central nervous system effects of quetiapine, quetiapine should be used with caution in combination with other centrally acting drugs and alcohol.
+Given the primary central nervous system effects, quetiapine should be used with caution in combination with other centrally acting medicinal products and alcohol.

-Caution should be exercised when quetiapine is used concomitantly with drugs known to cause electrolyte imbalance or to increase QT interval (See 'Special warnings and special precautions for use').
+Caution should be exercised when quetiapine is used concomitantly with medicinal products known to cause electrolyte imbalance or to increase QT interval (see section 4.4).

-Caution should be exercised treating patients receiving other medications having anti-cholinergic (muscarinic) effects (See 'Special warnings and special precautions for use').
+Caution should be exercised treating patients receiving other medications having anti-cholinergic (muscarinic) effects (see section 4.4).

-The pharmacokinetics of lithium was not altered when co-administered with SEROQUEL.
+The pharmacokinetics of lithium was not altered when co-administered with quetiapine.

-The pharmacokinetics of valproic acid and quetiapine were not altered to a clinically relevant extent when co-administered as valproate semisodium (also known as divalproex sodium (USAN)) and SEROQUEL (quetiapine fumarate).
+The pharmacokinetics of valproic acid and quetiapine were not altered to a clinically relevant extent when coadministered as valproate semisodium (also known as divalproex sodium) (USAN) and quetiapine fumarate.
 Valproate semisodium is a stable coordination compound comprised of sodium valproate and valproic acid in a 1:1 molar relationship.